yassirboudir/ConfiG-Commander/README.md

-Just some stuff ive worked on in my period during an internship with lear the project is simple its a web-application that can automate switch configuration it has two options the option to configure each switch alone or all of the switches connected its uses a library named pyserial that connected through the switch using COM connection also you synchronize it with ur AD users to run the app simply type :
-**python app.py**
-uh have fun with the app ig
+Switch Configuration Automation Web Application

+This project is a web application developed during my internship at Lear.
+The application automates the configuration of network switches, offering two main functionalities:

+Configuring each switch individually.
+Configuring all connected switches simultaneously.
+Features :

+Individual Switch Configuration: Configure each switch separately.
+Bulk Switch Configuration: Configure all connected switches at once.

+User Synchronization: Synchronize with Active Directory (AD) users.

+Technologies Used
+Python
+PySerial Library: Establishes a COM connection to communicate with the switches.

+Getting Started
+To run the application, use the following command:

+python app.py

+Have Fun!
+Enjoy using the application!